top of page

 PROFESSION-BASED SPEECH IMPROVEMENT

-Athletes and Coaches (high school, collegiate, professional): Voice-over narration and on-camera speaking for recruiting tapes, in-person recruiting visits and meetings with coaches and staff, establishing a public image as a role model for students (K to college), endorsements and/or sponsorships, visual appeal and listenability during interviews and public appearances (and possibly more opportunities to do them), rapport and communication with teammates, pursuing a degree either during the offseason or when retired, etc. Variables such as speaking rate, volume, tone,
+Voice-over narration and on-camera speaking for recruiting tapes, in-person recruiting visits and meetings with coaches and staff, establishing a public image as a role model for students (K to college), endorsements and/or sponsorships, visual appeal and listenability during interviews and public appearances (and possibly more opportunities to do them), rapport and communication with teammates, pursuing a degree either during the offseason or when retired, etc. Variables such as speaking rate, volume, tone, pronunciation, overall intelligibility, eye contact, body language, posture, facial expression, and others are addressed as they all contribute to a speaker’s persona, image and overall marketability.

-Witness or Expert Testimony Preparation for Trial: consideration of witness or expert testimony may include the manipulation of variables such as a witness or expert’s: speaking rate, tone of voice, volume, melodic inflection, body language and facial expression(s) both when speaking and when listening, eye contact (when to make it and when not to make it, and/or with whom), and content, a.k.a., what to say, e.g., word choice, order, length, phrasing for memorability, words with multiple meanings, when to use the same word vs. a
+Consideration of witness or expert testimony may include the manipulation of variables such as a witness or expert’s: speaking rate, tone of voice, volume, melodic inflection, body language and facial expression(s) both when speaking and when listening, eye contact (when to make it and when not to make it, and/or with whom), and content, a.k.a., what to say, e.g., word choice, order, length, phrasing for memorability, words with multiple meanings, when to use the same word vs. a

 different one with a similar meaning, what words to use when speaking to whom, etc. Believability is rooted in trust and trust is rooted in not only what is being said but how it’s being said.

-Educators (all levels): Proactively address voice use and projection through speech mechanics such as rate, volume, tone, speaking connectedly, and breathing pre and during speech; vocal hygiene and maintenance through optimizing water intake and diet, choreographing speaking time (how long, how often throughout the day), amplification considerations, room and speaker acoustics, placement and positioning of the speaker to the room and the listeners (the podium in relation to the desks, chairs, etc.) and other variables are also addressed so the voice can be used functionally daily, week after week while proactively minimizing the risk of vocal fatigue and overuse.
+Proactively address voice use and projection through speech mechanics such as rate, volume, tone, speaking connectedly, and breathing pre and during speech; vocal hygiene and maintenance through optimizing water intake and diet, choreographing speaking time (how long, how often throughout the day), amplification considerations, room and speaker acoustics, placement and positioning of the speaker to the room and the listeners (the podium in relation to the desks, chairs, etc.) and other variables are also addressed so the voice can be used functionally daily, week after week while proactively minimizing the risk of vocal fatigue and overuse.
 Consideration for a referral for a consultation with an otolaryngologist would be discussed depending on factors such as but not limited to: whether the presenting voice challenges remain, how long they’ve reportedly been in place, patient progress or lack thereof, etc.

 Once again if your profession or targeted area is not specifically listed above do not hesitate to contact WORDS ARE WINGS® to schedule a free consultation.